 5. Update your inventory system with any changes

-Regular rotation ensures your best bottles get enjoyed at peak maturity rather than sitting forgotten in the back of storage.
+Regular rotation helps make sure your best bottles get enjoyed at peak maturity rather than sitting forgotten in the back of storage.

 Infographic